5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 ## Really hacky Binary Rename patches
 A usual application of using binary renames is to disable a `Device` or `Method` in the `DSDT` so macOS doesn't recognize it, so we can either modify or replace it via an SSDT.
-But besides that you can also use them in a rather unconventional way to enable or disable a device by literally breaking the section in such a way that only the desired parts of it remain intact.
+But besides that you can also use binary renames in a rather unconventional way to enable or disable a device by literally breaking the section in such a way that only the desired parts of it remain intact.

 ### Risks